UAF Music Student Handbook

 Auditions for entrance into a degree program in music occur the last weekend of February.

-Students can either audition in person or send a DVD by mail or through the internet.
-It is strongly suggested that students audition in person.
+Students can either audition in person or send a DVD by mail or digital video files through the internet.
+While these formats are eccepted, it is strongly suggested that students audition in person whenever possible.

 The audition must include two contrasting pieces; they do not need to be performed from memory.